 Frequently Asked Questions

 This tour is for wildlife photographers and wildlife enthusiasts who want to explore the high altitude realm of Spiti Valley in winter for rare wildlife.
 Note that the participants are not required to be experts in photography or carry professional equipment.
-Beginners and newbies as well as serious photographers benefit through our personalized attention to photography sessions and on field assistance.
+Due to the small group size, beginners as well as serious photographers benefit through our personalized attention to photography sessions and on field assistance.
 Non photographers interested in exploring wildlife of Winter Spiti are welcome too.

 During this tour, we may encounter temperatures as low as -25C or even lower.
 The only way to manage such low temperatures is to be very well equipped.
 We will send you a list of must-have equipment that will help you face the cold weather.
 When you are well-equipped, you should be able to fight the cold weather well after your body gets acclimatized in a day or two.
 There would still be some discomfort but nothing that would prevent you from actively enjoying the tour.